mdulon/ADA_GaG_Datastory/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+# Politics in sport quotes

+## How much of the sport quotes among each media is politics related?

+## Which political parties or politicians are the most present in the sports quotes?

+## What is the occupation distribution of the speakers?

+## How does this phenomenon evolve over time?
+For instance, does it increase before elections?

+## What are the more represented topics in sport quotes?